 |---|---|---|

-| Dead Weight | Lightweight (~50% lighter than steel).
-Can be lifted and carried easily by one worker. | Heavy.
-Requires multiple people to handle components and construct frames. |
+| Dead Weight | Lightweight (~50% lighter than steel, ~9.5 kg per standard frame).
+Can be lifted and carried easily by one worker. | Heavy (~18.5 kg per standard frame).
+Requires multiple crew members to handle components and construct frames. |

 | Weather/Corrosion Resistance | Excellent.
-Naturally forms a rust-proof oxide layer.
-No painting or special storage required. | Low to Moderate.
-Susceptible to rust unless hot-dip galvanized or painted regularly. |
+AW-6082 T6 alloy naturally forms a protective oxide layer.
+Resistant to rust and acid rain; requires zero paint maintenance. | Low to Moderate.
+Susceptible to rust unless hot-dip galvanized or painted regularly.
+Zinc coatings fail if chipped on site. |

 Scaffolding is a capital asset.
 Determining whether to rent or buy depends directly on the cumulative project duration.
 Below is the standard cost decision matrix used by major construction estimators.